-1.5 Ensure 'unique application pools' is set for sites (Scored)
+1.5 (L1) Ensure 'unique application pools' is set for sites (Automated)

-IIS introduced a new security feature called Application Pool Identities that allows Application Pools to be run under unique accounts without the need to create and manage local or domain accounts.
+Application Pool Identities allows Application Pools to be run under unique accounts without the need to create and manage local or domain accounts.

 It is recommended that all Sites run under unique, dedicated Application Pools.